 History of WRCT

 WRCT is a non-professional community theatre, utilizing local talent throughout the entire production process.
 We value inclusiveness, learning, risk-taking, and respect for all involved.
-WRCT is run by two full-time staff members who report to the board of directors.
+WRCT is run by one full-time staff member who reports to the board of directors.

 Our fiscal year runs from July 1 – June 30.
-We are a year-round business with schedules that includes: 4 main stage productions, 3 youth productions, 2 Silver Foxes senior theatre productions, a Haunted House, multiple fundraising events, and a Cabaret Series including After-Hours cocktails and live music.
+We are a year-round business with schedules that includes: four main stage productions, three youth productions, two Silver Foxes senior theatre productions, a haunted house, multiple fundraising events, and a Cabaret Series including after-hours cocktails and live music.